Nonconcentration of return times: Proof of Theorems and Proof of Theorems 1.1 and 1.2

 A simple calculation shows that

 that is, $\Q$ is self-adjoint with respect to the inner product of $\ell_2(G)$.
-Hence, we may apply the spectral theorem (see \cite{RUDIN} or \cite{HA}) and conclude that there exists a measure $\nu$ on $[-1,1]$ and a real function $\lambda:[-1,1]\to [-1,1]$ such that $\Q$ is isometrically equivalent to multiplication by $\lambda$.
-In particular,
+Hence, we may apply the spectral theorem (see~\cite{RUDIN} or \cite{HA}) and conclude that there exists a measure $\nu$ on a space $\Omega$ and some $\lambda\in L_2(\nu)$ such that $\Q$ is isometrically equivalent to multiplication by $\lambda$,

 where $\hat{h}$ is the image of $h$ under the isometry.
+Since $Q$ is self-adjoint and substochastic, $\lambda$ takes only real values in $[-1,1]$ (up to $\nu$ null sets).
 If we define $\mu$ to be the pull-back measure